 Junior Varsity Tournament

-We crown a champion from among the “small schools” that come to Nationals (defined as any school with 500 or fewer students in grades 10-12 and a non-selective admissions policy).
-We do so after all three phases are finished, selecting the highest ranking team.
-In 2014, over 40 such teams competed.
+We crown a champion from among the “small schools” that come to Nationals (defined as any school with 500 or fewer students in grades 10-12 and a nonselective admissions policy).
+We do so after all four phases are finished, selecting the highest ranking team.

 The competition focuses on academic information - “significa” rather than “trivia” - and the questions are supplied by Questions Unlimited.
 Our emphasis is light on popular culture and heavy on the academic.
 We hold ourselves to the highest standards of question quality and academic relevance.
 Contests follow the superb four-quarter format created by Questions Unlimited.